History

 2012, founding member of the REMIS network

 In 2012, IS Montpellier was a founding member of the REMIS network (network of health management and engineering schools).
 The IDEFI REMIS (Initiatives for Excellence in Innovative Training) project ran from 2012 to 2019.
-The teaching methods and innovative training programs offered by IDEFI-REMIS—designed to closely mirror professional reality—have reached a broad audience of students, employees, individuals undergoing career transitions, and job seekers.
+The innovative teaching methods and training programs offered by IDEFI-REMIS—designed to closely mirror real-world professional experiences—have reached a broad audience of students, employees, people undergoing career transitions, and job seekers.
 These methods and training programs are intended for both these audiences and employers.

 • the implementation of innovative methods for designing training programs